wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 I like to call these chain-of-thought prompts chain-of-problems prompts, because of the high probability these prompts don't work as intended.

-A> With recent development in reasoning models, you'll find that these chain-of-thought prompts work much better.
+A> With recent development in reasoning models like OpenAI's o3 and o1 models, you'll find that these chain-of-thought prompts work much better.
 But I've found that they're still hard to debug.
 Also, while they tend to fail much less often, when a prompt fails with a reasoning model, it's more expensive and it fails more spectaculairly.

 You can solve the same complex task but with much more control when you use a prompt chain. [#s](#content-generation-workflow) shows the structure of the prompt chain for creating blog content.
 I've taken the plan from the original prompt, refined it, and turned it into a nice workflow.